teepluss/laravel-theme/README.md

 After config published you will see the config file at "app/config/packages/teepluss/theme", but all configuration can be overrided by config inside a theme.

+> Theme config location: /public/themes/[theme]/config.php

-The config is convenient for set up basic CSS/JS and some metas also.
+The config is convenient for set up basic CSS/JS, partial composer, breadcrumb template and metas also.

 Example:
 ~~~php